SAFECRACKER! IMMERSIVE GAME

 The first iteration of our game incorporated our key goals - it was effectively a functional safe, locking unless the combination was found.
 However, it lacked visual polish and the appearance of a strong, sturdy safe.
 We learned during informal user testing that it also lacked the actual sturdiness necessary for prolonged play.

 A comparison of the two safe versions.
-Besides aesthetic improvements, the second safe is also much more solid -- using CNCd 3/4" plywood, lift-off gate hinges, bolts and dowel nut assembly, and metal d-shafts for the handle and dial.
-The headphones were changed from corded to bluetooth to allow more organic movement, so players aren't chained to the audio source.
-We also added a screen inside the safe, so beating different levels could have different payoffs.
+Besides aesthetic improvements, the second safe is also much more durable.
+We changed the headphones from corded to bluetooth so players could move more organically instead of being chained to the audio source.
+We also added a screen inside the safe so that beating different levels could have different payoffs.